PHPOffice/PHPPresentation/docs/shapes_table.rst

 	// Get the second cell
 	$cellA2 = $row->nextCell();

-You can access cell object directly
+You can access cell object directly.

 .. code-block:: php